bentwheel/hcc-meps/README.md

 ![](README_files/figure-gfm/a2e_ne_age_gender-1.png)<!-- -->

-### New Enrollee Model - Predictive Ratios for Entire Population, by Risk Score Quintile
+### New Enrollee Model - Predictive Ratios for Entire Population, by Total Cost Quintile

 This isn’t terrible performance, given that this is based on survey data.
 But risk adjuster models should be able to deliver accurate